inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

 To use the emulator you will have to create one in AndroidStudio.
 Depending of the type of processor that you use, you will have to change the setting accordingly.

--You must use VSCode to open the folder PROIECT_2 where the app is.
+- You must use VSCode to open the folder PROIECT_2 where the app is.

--To install all the required libraries type `flutter pub get`.
-The list of required libraries is located in the same folder in the file pubspec.yaml.

--You will have to select the emulated phone from the `bottom right corner` instead of the current operating system that VSCode will try to use to run the app.
+- You will have to select the emulated phone from the bottom right corner instead of the current operating system that VSCode will try to use to run the app.

--Then you can use the `run button` at the top right corner of the screen.
+- Then you can use the run button at the top right corner of the screen.

-<b>If the application has errors from libraries open a command prompt and type `flutter clean` and then `flutter pub get` which reinstalls the required libraries found in the file pubspec.yaml</b>
+- If the application has errors from libraries open a command prompt and type `flutter clean` and then `flutter pub get` which reinstalls the required libraries found in the file pubspec.yaml